ianhong95/PiCamFaceDetection/README.md

 - 3D printed chassis (modeled in Solidworks and printed in PLA on an Ender 3 Pro)

 ## Software
+The program uses the machine vision library, OpenCV, to process images in the form of arrays and detect faces in the stream of such images.
+The face detection is executed via a Haar cascade classifier, which is trained using the "haarcascade_frontalface_default.xml" profile.

 I didn't have a spare monitor or an HDMI switch so this was all done headless in the Nano editor, through SSH.
 Viewing the camera's output through SSH was tricky; but was solved with X11-forwarding, ie. exporting the Pi's graphic output to an X-server on my PC (using VcXsrv).

 The following command forwards the Pi's display to my PC: `export DISPLAY=192.168.1.26:0.0`